 Although most newspapers today have photographs to illustrate events and show what people look like, historically drawings and sketches were used.
 Draw a quick sketch of something that will help show what your visit to Cliveden was like.
-You might choose to sketch part of a room in the house, make a portrait of someone you heard about, or draw the Battle of Germantown.
+You might choose to sketch part of a room in the house, one of the enslaved people, a soldier, or a drawing of the Battle of Germantown.
 Finish your drawing when you return to your classroom.